jessfraz/blog/content/post/home-hardware-part-one.md

 date = "2026-09-07T17:34:58-07:00"
-title = "Home Hardware, Part 1: My Control4 Revenge Arc" author = "Jessica Frazelle" description = "Building my own home hardware, with AI help and a lot of review."
+title = "Home Hardware, Part 1: My Control4 Revenge Arc" author = "Jessica Frazelle" description = """\
+Fuck it, we're doing consumer hardware for ourselves now and getting fucked \
+by economies of scale, I guess."""
 +++

 This all started with me buying some Olimex Bluetooth proxies for Home